 "Do we know what happened?"
 Josh had paled slightly at Leo's words.
 He had known that something awful had happened to Sam.
 But he had assumed that he'd had an accident and at the very worst seen someone die, never for one moment did it occur to him that Sam was in some way responsible.

-"We know that he hit the woman and that he stayed with her until… from what the paramedics said Sam was with her when she died.
-It was raining and there was that damn glare on the road from the sun."
-Leo paused and admitted, "We don't know what happened."
+"We know that he hit the woman who was jogging.
+From what the paramedics said he was with her when she died.
+It was raining and there was a damn glare on the road from the sun."

 CJ was the first to move.
 "I should get going."
 She looked at Josh apologetically, knowing that he wished he was going in her place.
 As she left the room Charlie entered.
 He was holding Sam's possessions which had been removed from his car.
 Toby was relieved to see his laptop; it meant he could throw the bloodied speech away and print off a new copy.
 He took all of Sam's things and put them neatly away in his office.
 He managed to catch CJ before she left and handed her Sam's coat.